CipherLucas/PwnPlayground/Documentation.md

-# 🖥️ Lucas Audette's Cybersecurity Home Lab
+# 🖥️ Lucas' Cybersecurity Home Lab

 ## 📜 Purpose
 The purpose of my home lab is to create a secure, hands-on environment to learn and apply cybersecurity skills.
 It serves to: